Achievable logoAchievable logo

 Other rules

 Other rules and regulations exist that don’t apply to every primary market offering.
-We’ll discuss some of these topics in this section.
+We’ll cover a few of those topics here.

 Shelf registration

-Let’s assume interest rates decline far enough a year later.
-The issuer will now provide the SEC with the information left blank on the initial form (e.g., coupon, maturity, etc.).
-The security can then be offered to investors 48 hours (two days) after the new SEC filing.
-Registering a security this way allows the issuer to avoid the 20 day cooling off period, saving 18 days of waiting time.
+Suppose interest rates decline enough a year later.
+The issuer files the previously omitted details with the SEC (for example, coupon and maturity).
+The security can then be offered to investors 48 hours (two days) after that filing.
+This process avoids the 20-day cooling off period, saving 18 days.

 Stabilizing bids

-Stabilizing bids are utilized by underwriters when they have a “sticky” issue, which occurs when the stock begins trading in the secondary market below its POP.
+Stabilizing bids are used by underwriters when they have a “sticky” issue - meaning the stock begins trading in the secondary market below its POP.
 This is what happened to Facebook during its IPO.
 The shares were sold at $38 in the IPO, but they fell well below $38 once they began trading in the secondary market.
-To help influence the price of the stock back upwards, Morgan Stanley bought back shares at $38 through a stabilizing bid.
+To help push the price back up, Morgan Stanley bought shares at $38 through a stabilizing bid.

 Key points